-HIPCization," as increasing amounts of debt cancellation have been requested for countries on geo-political rather than economic grounds.29 Pakistan, for example, is not a HIPC country, yet it is considered to be an integral partner in U.S. anti-terror efforts.
-When debt relief was sought for Pakistan in 2001, the Paris Club negotiated a special ad-hoc arrangement on-near Cologne terms even though Pakistan did not economically qualify to receive such treatment.
+Cologne Terms, part of the Heavily Indebted Poor Country Program, allow for up to 100% debt cancellation for a select group of countries that the IMF and World Bank deem to be the most heavily indebted.
+The prevalence of debt reduction in Paris Club operations has led to what some have called the "slippery slope towards HIPCization," as increasing amounts of debt cancellation have been requested for countries on geo-political rather than economic grounds.30 Pakistan, for example, is not a HIPC country, yet it is considered to be an integral partner in U.S. anti-terror efforts.
+When debt relief was sought for Pakistan in 2001, the Paris Club negotiated a special adhoc arrangement on near-Cologne terms even though Pakistan did not economically qualify to receive such treatment.

-Instead of continuing to treat special cases, like Pakistan, under ad-hoc terms, the Paris Club formalized a new system of more flexible debt relief arrangements with Iraq and the new Evian Approach.
+Instead of continuing to treat special cases, like Pakistan, under ad-hoc terms, the Paris Club formalized a new system of more flexible debt relief arrangements with Iraq under the new Evian Approach.
 As discussed earlier in the report, following Evian, potential debt-relief cases are divided into two groups, HIPC and non-HIPC.
 The 38 poor and indebted countries that are part of the HIPC program will continue to receive debt relief under the terms agreed to at Cologne.
-All other countries will be treated on a case-by-case basis with any debt relief determined by IMF debt sustainability analysis, with the option for three-part phased debt relief such as Iraq is receiving.
+All other countries will be treated on a case-by-case basis with any debt relief determined by IMF debt sustainability analysis, with an option for three-part phased debt relief such as Iraq is receiving.